White Album 2

 White Album 2 (ホワイトアルバム2, Howaito Arubamu 2) is a trilogy of Japanese adult visual novels developed by the visual novel company Leaf for the Microsoft Windows PC, and is the sequel to Leaf's earlier visual novel, White Album.
 The first part of the series, named White Album 2: Introductory Chapter, was released on March 26, 2010.

 The second part in the series is named White Album 2: Closing Chapter and was released on December 22, 2011.
 An all-ages PlayStation 3 version combining both chapters published by Aquaplus was released in 2012 and ported for PlayStation Vita in 2013.

 A White Album 2 - Mini-After Story epilogue was released for Windows in 2014.
 White Album 2: Extended Edition, combining both chapters and the epilogue was released in 2018, also for Windows.
-The gameplay of White Album 2 follows a linear plot line which offers pre-determined scenarios with courses of interaction.
+The gameplay of White Album 2 follows a linear plotline which offers pre-determined scenarios with courses of interaction.
 An anime television series adaptation aired in Japan between October and December 2013.